 Mass Timber is a recent sustainability trend in US design.
-It is at the center of the movement for Of course, it is beautiful.
+It is at the center of the movement for sustainability.
+Of course, it is beautiful.
 It took a while for Mass Timber to reach the US.
 But decades of European experience have confirmed mass timber advantages, which include:

 - Lightweight (reduces foundation size)